-With S11, the FieldFox doubles the port extension valued that you enter to account for the additional delay in the forward and reverse directions.
+- With S11 and S22 reflection measurements, the FieldFox doubles the port extension valued that you enter to account for the additional delay in the forward and reverse directions. - With S21 and S12 transmission measurements, the port 1 and port 2 extensions are added together.
+This accounts for the total transmission delay going through ports 1 and 2.